gan-on-Silicon Efficient mm-wave euRopean systEm iNtegration plAtform (SERENA)

 The SERENA project will contribute to doubling the economic value of semiconductor component production in Europe within the next 10 years by a two-pronged approach.
 First, the SERENA consortium spans the whole electronics manufacturing and supply chain (from wafers to system providers) and world class academic institutions.
 Hence, SERENA considerably strengthens the design ecosystem for key semiconductors (GaN-on-Si, SiGe/CMOS) and advanced 3D packaging.
 Second, the SERENA integration platform will enable “mass customization” of advanced mm-wave systems, where the front-end circuitry can be adapted for specific market needs.

 - Institute of Communication and Computer Systems (Research Institute, Greece)

 - Fraunhofer-Gesellschaft Zur (Private, Germany)

-- Ericsson AB (Private, Sweden)
+- Ericsson (Private, Sweden)

 - Infineon Technologies (Private, Germany)

 - EpiGan NV (Private, Belgium)